eightween/dcswd/docs/lua.rst

 its `scripting engine <https://dcs.world/en/support/faq/1253/>`_.
 This section documents all currently known definitions and declarations related to plugin development [#1]_.

-.. [#1] "Plugin" refers to a DCS mod that can be loaded into the engine.

 .. toctree::
    :maxdepth: 2

+   lua.quickstart
+   lua.ref

+.. [#1] "Plugin" refers to a DCS mod that can be loaded into the engine.